koukoulala/game-localization/README.md

 ## ✨ How Turjuman Works

-Turjuman uses a smart pipeline powered by LangGraph 🦜🔗:
+Turjuman uses a smart pipeline powered by LangGraph 🦜🔗 with two translation modes:

+### 🔄 Translation Modes

+- **🧠 Deep Translation Mode (Default)**: The comprehensive workflow with terminology unification, critique, and revision steps for higher quality and consistency.
+Best for professional or publication-ready translations.

+- **⚡ Quick Translation Mode**: A streamlined workflow that bypasses terminology unification, critique, and revision steps for faster processing and lower token usage.
+Ideal for drafts or when speed is more important than perfect quality.

+### 📋 Translation Pipeline

 1. **🚀 init_translation**: Start the translation job
-2. **🧐 terminology_unification**: Find and unify key terms, User can provide manual list of prefered glossary or dicitenary (word paires)
+2. **🧐 terminology_unification**: Find and unify key terms, User can provide manual list of prefered glossary or dicitenary "word paires" this feature available in (Deep Mode only)
 3. **✂️ chunk_document**: Split the book into chunks
 4. **🌐 initial_translation**: Translate chunks in parallel
-5. **🤔 critique_stage**: Review translations, catch errors
+5. **🤔 critique_stage**: Review translations, catch errors (Deep Mode only)
-6. **✨ final_translation**: Refine translations
+6. **✨ final_translation**: Refine translations (Deep Mode only)
 7. **📜 assemble_document**: Stitch everything back together

 ![Theme](docs/ui_home.png)